 - Current enrollment in the Bachelor's degree program in economics at FIU.

 - Completed Calculus I (MAC 2311) and Calculus II (MAC 2312) or equivalents.

 - Current GPA of 3.25 or higher.

 - Three letters of recommendation.

 - Approval of the Graduate Committee.

-- 1100 or higher on GRE.
+- Official GRE scores.